meltyourface/blank/posts/Handfasting/Handfasting-Ritual-Binding-Souls-with-a-Colored-Ribbon/index.md

 Partner B: Through the purestrand, I promise truth and spiritual connection.
 Partner A: Through the glowingstrand, I promise wisdom and relentless endurance.

-Together: With hearts entwined, we forge the bonds that shall hold us together, now and forever.
+**Together**: With hearts entwined, we forge the bonds that shall hold us together, now and forever.
 **Step 3**: The Unbinding and Final Blessing
 After the verbal exchange, the officiant carefully undoes the ribbon wrapping and knot from the couple's hands. **As the couple releases their hands, the officiant recites the final blessing**:

-Officiant: By the power of the ancient wisdom and the blessings of the universe, I declare your hands forever joined in spirit and love; though the physical ribbon is now unbound, its embrace shall remain upon your souls eternally.
+**Officiant**: By the power of the ancient wisdom and the blessings of the universe, I declare your hands forever joined in spirit and love; though the physical ribbon is now unbound, its embrace shall remain upon your souls eternally.
 May you forever cherish and honor this sacred bond as you journey through life together.
 So mote it be.

 With the conclusion of the handfasting ritual, the couple embraces and proceeds to the next stage of their union celebration.
 The ribbon is stored as a cherished keepsake, symbolizing their fateful bond.